 The critical conditions for success

 According to big4 surveys, the related control mechanisms are still inadequate.
-Not only can an error in the accounts lead to major additional tax assessments and substantial penalties, with amounts like these, it can be devastating for the reputation of a listed company.
-We are talking about extremely large amounts of money that lack appropriate control, but because KPIs have never been developed for this particular purpose, the risks remain outside the CFO’s field of view.
+Not only can an error in the accounts lead to major additional tax assessments and substantial penalties, but with amounts like these, it can also be devastating for the reputation of a listed company.
+We are talking about massive amounts of money that lack appropriate control, but because KPIs have never been developed for this particular purpose, the risks remain outside the CFO’s field of view.

-The Indirect Tax Function is aware of the fact that it is understaffed and that budget is too limited to optimally execute its tasks, but they often don’t know how to change this and get it on the agenda of the CFO.
+The Indirect Tax Function knows that it is understaffed and that the budget is too limited to optimally execute its tasks, but they often don’t know how to change this and get it on the agenda of the CFO.

 Adequate control mechanisms

-A VAT Control Framework - when addressing proper risk management - should be in line with Business Control Framework and a company's overall Tax Control Framework.
-From a governance perspective the indirect tax department has to be positioned and should be given the tools - e.g., budget and resources - to realise its strategic objectives as highlighted below in a table.
+A VAT Control Framework - when addressing proper risk management - should be in line with the Business Control Framework and a company's overall Tax Control Framework.
+From a governance perspective, the indirect tax department has to be positioned.
+It should be given the tools - e.g., budget and resources - to realize its strategic objectives, as highlighted below in a table.

 Click picture to enlarge